This drug works by activating beta2 adrenergic receptors in the body.

 Consequently, the muscles surrounding the bronchial tubes in the airways relax.

-This increases the size of the airway passages and makes breathing easier, which helps reduce symptoms of asthma and chronic obstructive respiratory disease (COPD) .
+This increases the size of the airway passages and makes breathing more accessible, which helps reduce symptoms of asthma and chronic obstructive respiratory disease (COPD).

-It starts to work quickly on your body, so it’s helpful for quickly relieving symptoms when they get worse.
+It starts to work quickly on your body, so it is helpful for quickly relieving symptoms when they get worse.

-Salbutamol is the generic name of the drug, which is the name of the active ingredient in the drug that has an effect on your body.
+Salbutamol is the generic name of the drug, the name of the active ingredient in the drug that affects your body.

 However, you may know it best by one of its brand names, the names given to it by the pharmaceutical companies that make each drug.